 Looking for more information about packing your carry on toiletries?
 Check out this post!

 Frequent Asked Questions

-Can you bring a Gillette razor on an airplane?
+Can you bring a gillette razor on an airplane?

 Gillette has many razors that are allowable on a plane.
 It is more about the type of razor than the brand.
-Disposable razors, including the type that has replacement heads, and electric razors can go in carry on luggage.
+Disposable razors, including the type that has replacement blades, and electric razors can go in carry on luggage.
 However, anything that has an exposed blade that is easy to access or remove must go in your checked bag.
 Read the post above, or check the What Can I Bring page of the TSA Website for full details.

 Can you pack shaving razors in checked luggage?

 This depends on the type of shaving razor in question.
 Disposable razors, including the type that has replacement heads, and electric razors can go in carry on luggage.
-Anything that has an exposed blade that is easy to access or remove is a dangerous object and needs to go in your checked bags.
+Anything that has an exposed blade that is easy to access or remove is a dangerous object and needs to go in your checked baggage.
 Read the post above, or check the What Can I Bring page of the TSA Website for full details.